OpenSILEX/opensilex/opensilex-doc/src/main/resources/how-to/migration_command.md

 ### Description

 This update changes the old Data model for User, by separating users in account and person.
-Without this migration, users will not be able to login.
+Without this migration, users will not be able to log in.

+## org.opensilex.migration.ObjectMigrationFromAccountToPerson

+### Description

+This migration change the predicate (link) of many subjects, in order to have Person and not Account as object.
+So, many subjects which were linked to accounts, are now linked to persons.
+This migration ensure that your actual data changes with the data model.

+following predicates are concerned :
+- projects : Oeso:hasAdministrativeContact, Oeso:hasScientificContact, Oeso:hasCoordinator
+- experiment : Oeso:hasScientificSupervisor, Oeso:hasTechnicalSupervisor
+- device : Oeso:personInCharge
+- Provenance : operator (this is not a predicate since it's store in the NoSQl database, but it also has to be migrated)

 # Create an update command (For developers)